 to activities connected with fast movement and that waiting in the queue he expresses loudly that he would like it to be his turn already.
 It there are more Entlebuchers on the training

 grounds, it is clear that these manifestations are normal with this breed, but for the other participants in the exercise, such a concert may not always be pleasant.
 In comparison with

 the other breeds, the training grounds will, besides the mentioned characteristic, show also the indomitable temperament of the Entlebuchers.
 If the dogs are left to run free, at the moment

 when the other breeds have already run to their heart's content and are lying and breathing heavily, the Entlebuchers are happy to run a few extra laps.
 Thanks to these traits, they are

-very good at agility and other activities.
+very good at different sports.
 However, due to their physique (robust body and short subtle legs), it is recommended to reduce high jumps and extremely long runs.

 The short black coat with tan and with white markings requires neither bathing nor brushing; it is maintenance-free and ‘self-cleaning’; it does not need care even before exhibitions.